 The intellectual myopia of the snowmobile industry keeps them from seeing that a greater focus on safety could boost profits.
 Instead of responsibly addressing safety, manufacturers give it short shrift and exacerbate the problem by stuffing more horsepower into their sleds each year.

 I am not anti-snowmobiling.
 Although I grew up in intermittent poverty so severe that I sometimes starved and developed diseases stemming from nutritional deficiencies, I was instantly captivated by snowmobiles the second I saw one buzzing down the road in front of my home in the mid-1960s.
 From then on, my older brother and I would excitedly run to the window to watch when we heard them approach, which flooded our veins with indescribable pleasure.
 That rapture persisted, so when I bought my first snowmobile after medical school, just thinking of riding it seemed too good to be true.
-I eagerly awaited the first snowfall each year like a kid dreaming of Christmas, and hearing “winter storm warming” put me in seventh heaven.
+I eagerly awaited the first snowfall each year like a kid dreaming of Christmas, and hearing “winter storm warning” put me in seventh heaven.
 As the last snow of the season melted in spring, I almost felt as if I'd lost an old friend.
+As others celebrated warm spring days, I dreaded them, eager for the next blizzard.

 There is no right to irresponsibly endanger others